-We do not propose that the study represents an entirely inclusive picture of new venture performance because there are always variables which may have been omitted.
-We do suggest that our new model contains a more comprehensive approach than previously considered.
-Although the model has reliability and validity, detailed enhancement could improve the practical utility.
+We do not propose that the study represents an entirely inclusive picture of new venture performance because there are always variables that may have been omitted.
+It is suggested that the research model contains a more comprehensive approach than previously considered.
+Although the model has reliability and validity, detailed enhancement could improve its practical utility.
 Further research on larger and broader samples in different environments, cultures and industries may yield a model with broader applicability.
-The final model we envision should have a multi dimensional matrix specifying the detailed description of the necessary elements in each topic and the desired level of achievement depending on variables such as the: different stages of the company life cycle, industry, and geographic region.
+The final model envisioned should have a multi-dimensional matrix specifying the detailed description of the necessary elements in each topic and the desired level of achievement depending on variables such as the different stages of the company life cycle, industry, and geographic region.

-Our model of the factors for success is derived from the extensive experience of many of leading Israeli experts.
+Our model is derived from the extensive experience of many of leading Israeli experts.
 In consequence, it is soundly grounded in experience and knowledge and should have a very practical utility.
 The application of the model may enable new firms to identify and assess their capacities and thus to change, modify, amend or to acquire capacity to improve success rates.
 Whilst the model is based on the Israeli environment and experience, many other countries geographically distant from their main markets share many of these characteristics, so the model may have general utility.
-The model has still to be tested for causality, but could be adapted and expanded, hence it provides ample opportunities for future research.
+The model has still to be tested for causality, but could be adapted and expanded; hence it provides ample opportunities for future research.